SigurdJanson/CommunicationOverload/README.md

 > There is no linear relationship between team size and output.

-  unless you follow a sophisticated scientific approach.

-In essence, **the link between team communication and performance seems to be stronger when you focus on the quality, rather than the quantity of communication**.
-Yet, it is still essential that quantity does not necessarily improve performance and that every change disrupts an effective systems causing at least temporary performance losses and maybe also a long-term decrease of cost-benefit ratio.

-Furthermore, you can use the assumptions behind Brooks Law and convert them into a tool.
-That is what the next section is about.

-## Making tools out of flaws or How productive is my team?

-Would it not be fantastic to have a formula for that?
-Unfortunately, we do not.
-The relationships are convoluted.
-The law is based on several limiting assumptions:

-1. Time is only one factor for productivity.
-An important one, for sure.
-But there are other factors, as well.
-Such factors are clarity of roles, work speed, experience of team members, degree of specialisation in the team, cultural diversity, type of task, … the list goes on.

-2. Also noteworthy is the fact that team performance must not only be understood in terms of output volume.
-Quality is essential, too.

-3. In teams, there is necessary unproductive time and then there is wasted time.

-    1. Teams need to maintain internal and external social relationships, rules and routines.
-If this is neglected, it can have a negative impact on productivity.
-The best example is retrospective meetings in Scrum.
-Their purpose is to identify obstacles, eliminate time wasters and misunderstandings and ensure quality standards.
-This time is unproductive in a sense that it does not directly contribute to the output, but if we ignore this, team performance will suffer.
-    2. Additionally, there is wasted time.
-Inviting someone to a meeting to which they cannot contribute.
-The quest to exceed necessary quality standards, striving for a more elegant solution that does not help the business.
-Department meetings filled with information employees cannot relate to.
-These are common examples.
-Wasted time can be eliminated.
-You can find the most obvious cases of wasted time by simply asking around.

-4. As outlined above, some unproductive time is required to boost productivity in the remaining time.
-Do not remove everything that does not directly support productivity.
-A team needs to maintain itself.

-5. The law reduces team dynamics to pairwise relationships.
-If there was a problem, then Tom talks to Deborah, Deborah talks to Maria, and Maria talks to Tom.
-This way we have three conversations, each of them takes - let us say - 10 minutes.
-But what if the three come together and talk together?
-The threewise conversation may take longer then a pairwise one but it should be briefer than 30 minutes.

-It depends on many factors

-- Self-organising teams may need more time.
-- Let us not forget that it changes over time.
-A newly assembled team needs extra time.
-And every time the team setup changes, the team may need to renegotiate some rules. (if only for a few weeks)
-- Meeting lateness alone can have a considerable impact.
-In the study by Rogelberg et al. (2013) 1/3 of the meetings did not start at the appointed time.
-Apart from numerous side effects, that can be a considerable loss of time.

-Here are a few pointers:

-- In one study, Elsayed‐Elkhouly, Lazarus, and Forsythe (1997) found that executives spend 30% of their time in meetings and 35% of it can be considered wasted.
-That makes around 10% of wasted time.
-- In a scrum process the official recommendations for scrum meetings sum up to a percentage between 12.5% and 22.5% (incl. refinement meetings) (Overeem 2018; Schwaber and Sutherland 2020).
-In my opinion, the real percentage is most likely lower, because to a degree these meetings serve productive purposes, as well, especially refinement and planning meetings.
 Team performance does not simply grow with each new member added.
 In fact, there may be a tipping point where adding another member even decreases overall performance.